Simon-BoY/Pi-UVMorphe/README.md

 # Pi-UVMorphe

 Pi-UVMorphe (UltraViolet-specific Multimodal Optimized Reliability Prediction for Hybrid Envelope fragments) is a dual-branch deep learning framework designed for accurate and reliable fragment ion identification in UVPD top-down proteomics.
-Developer is Bo Yao from State Key Laboratory of Medical Proteomics, Beijing Proteome Research Center, National Center for Protein Sciences (Beijing), Beijing Institute of Lifeomics, Beijing 102206, China.
+Developer is Bo Yao from State Key Laboratory of Medical Proteomics, National Center for Protein Sciences (Beijing).

 # Overview of Pi-UVMorphe